dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/using-custom-aliases.md

 ## Overview

-When dbt runs a <Term id="model" />, it will generally create a relation (either a `table` or a `view`) in the database.
+When dbt runs a model, it will generally create a relation (either a `table` or a `view`) in the database.
 By default, dbt uses the filename of the model as the identifier for this relation in the database.
 This identifier can optionally be overridden using the `alias` model configuration.

 ### Why alias model names?
 The names of schemas and tables are effectively the "user interface" of your data warehouse.
 Well-named schemas and tables can help provide clarity and direction for consumers of this data.
 In combination with [custom schemas](using-custom-schemas), model aliasing is a powerful mechanism for designing your warehouse.